Why Is Smoke Coming Out of My Air Fryer?

 ü Examine the air fryer

-Check on the air fryer to ensure no part is damaged.
+Check on the air fryer to determine if it is overheated and ensure no part is damaged.

 No matter how much it cost, an air fryer is an investment.